JannasTer/rise-pool/README.md

 - "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark
 - "8691988869124917015R" for rise

+# Rise pool distribution software
+This software is adapted by RISE delegate "jannas", please consider a small donation if you use this software:
+- "12313945438987853843R" for rise

 ## Configuration
 Fork this repo; edit config.json and modify the first lines with your settings: